jufi2112/GameJam2018_Brigade_Vollrausch/README.md

 For more information about our game design, see [design_document.md](design_document.md)!

-Since it is possible that we further develop this game, the master branch can have updated game files that derivate from our GameJam release.
+Since it is possible that we further develop this game, the master branch can have updated game files that derivate from our original GameJam release.
 If you are interested in our original GameJam 2018 release, have a look at the [Original GameJam 2018 Release branch](../../tree/Original_GameJam_Release) or [this release](../../releases/tag/v1.0).

 ## Releases